digital-fabric/uringmachine/grant-2025/tasks.md

     - [ ] sockets: echo server + many clients

   - [ ] Benchmarks
-    - [ ] UM queue / Ruby queue (threads) / Ruby queue with UM fiber scheduler
+    - [v] UM queue / Ruby queue (threads) / Ruby queue with UM fiber scheduler

           N groups where each group has M producers and O consumers accessing the same queue.

-    - [ ] UM mutex / Ruby mutex (threads) / Ruby mutex with UM fiber scheduler
+    - [v] UM mutex / Ruby mutex (threads) / Ruby mutex with UM fiber scheduler

-      - [ ] N groups where each group has M fibers locking the same mutex and performing CPU-bound work
+      - [v] N groups where each group has M fibers locking the same mutex and performing CPU-bound work
-      - [ ] N groups where each group has M fibers locking the same mutex and performing IO-bound work (like maybe write to `/dev/null`)
+      - [v] N groups where each group has M fibers locking the same mutex and performing IO-bound work (write to a file)

-    - [ ] Pipe IO raw UM / Ruby threaded / Ruby with UM fiber scheduler
+    - [v] Pipe IO raw UM / Ruby threaded / Ruby with UM fiber scheduler

           N groups where each group has a pair of reader / writer to a pipe